akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/upload_content_liferay.md

 ```
 Thank Camel, there is the [Freemarker Component](https://access.redhat.com/documentation/en-us/red_hat_fuse/7.6/html/apache_camel_component_reference/freemarker-component).

-[Freemarker](https://freemarker.apache.org/) is a powerfull template engine that will create the JSON for us.
+[Freemarker](https://freemarker.apache.org/) is a powerful template engine that will create the JSON for us.

 The Freemarker template needs to be on the classpath to be found by the component.
 So create a new file called *liferay_document.post.ftl* under ```[Your fuse integration project]/src/main/java```
 However, that is not really a good place for a resource.
 So, if you like, you can also change the classpath settings for your project and create a location like ```[Your fuse integration project]/src/main/resources```